 It is through the generosity of many individuals, that we at Lowell TNR are able to continue on our mission, and with just one small donation you can help save a cat today.
-It is during these cold winter months, that our feline friends need the most help.
 Please take a look at our Charity Wish list and consider donating.

 What We Do

 The volunteers of Lowell TNR dedicate their time to plan, coordinate and execute monthly Trap-Neuter-Return efforts for the feral and stray cats of Lowell.

 Concerned residents and community members let us know about feral and stray cats in their neighborhood that are in need of spay/neuter services.

 A TNR coordinator will communicates the process with the caller/emailer, assign the site to an upcoming clinic, and align trapper(s) to the site.

 24 hours prior to trapping, the colony feeder withholds all food (water is ok).
 This will ensure a successful trapping effort as food is used to lure the cats into the traps.